fredwu/xplor_robot/README.md

 # Xplor Robot

-## Background
+## Intro

-We are inventing an Xplor child care robot that could take care of some of the basic tasks an educator does on a daily basis: nappy changes and sleep checks, etc.
+We are inventing an Xplor child care robot that could take care of the basic tasks an educator does on a daily basis, such as nappy changes and sleep checks, etc.

 ## Rules

-- Given a baby room with a grid
+- Given a baby room in a grid layout, shown below
-- There is one Xplor robot in the room
+- There is one and only one Xplor robot in the room
 - There are multiple babies in the room
-- The robot moves on the grid to perform tasks
+- The babies all have different needs, i.e. the robot needs to perform different tasks on them

+### Robot’s Movement Rules

 - The robot starts at origin (bottom left of the grid), i.e. `0, 0`
-- The babies all have different needs (i.e. the robot needs to perform different tasks on them)
-- Robot’s movements:
+- The robot moves on the grid to perform tasks, it can only move in left, right, up and down, no diagonal movements are allowed
-  - Each movement from one cell to another on the grid takes one turn
+- Each movement from one grid cell to another takes one turn
-  - Each task takes one turn (moving from one grid to another, and performing a task, in this case would consume two turns)
+- Each task takes one turn to complete, e.g. moving from one grid cell to another, then performing a task, in this case would consume two turns
-  - Switching between different types of tasks to perform also takes one turn (e.g. after having completed nappy change, moving from cell `1, 1` to `2, 2` to perform sleep check will take a total of 4 turns - 2 turns for movement, 1 turn for task switching and 1 turn for performing the task itself)
+- Switching between different types of tasks to perform also takes one turn, e.g. after having completed nappy change, moving from cell `1, 1` to `2, 2` to perform sleep check will take a total of 4 turns - 2 turns for movement, 1 turn for task switching and 1 turn for performing the task itself

-## The Challenge

-Calculate the number of turns required for the robot to complete all tasks for all babies.

-Bonus: Calculate the most optimal path for the robot to complete all tasks, i.e. the robot uses the least amount of turns.

 ## The Baby Room